MetaMask/legacy-web3-extension/README.md

 # legacy-web3-extension

-An extensions that adds MetaMask's legacy web3 API to your browser.
+An extension that adds MetaMask's legacy web3 API to your browser.